 Research and Resources

 The CCHS archives are housed in the cottage located south of the Monon Depot Museum.
 The collections include hundreds of vertical files about Carmel history and residents, oral histories, textiles, maps, photographs, and manuscripts.
 All researchers should follow archive rules, which are made with the preservation of our collections in mind.
+Please direct any questions about the items in our archive to Collections.

 Patrons should use pencils only.